sheeeev66/sheeeev66/README.md

 ### Hello there 👋

 - ⌨️ I'm a freelance Ethereum smart contract developer!
 Contact me for buisness!
-- 🔭 I’m currently working on a a 10K generative NFT project.
+- 🔭 I’m currently working on a 10K generative NFT project.
 - 🌱 I’m currently learning flying planes, javascript, html, and css.
 - 📫 How to reach me: Discord is the best way to reach me, then instagram, then telegram, then email.
 - ⚡ Fun fact: I love math and I play the piano!